memo-567/geogram/docs/station-implementation-plan.md

 │                                                                     │
 │  Your Node Name *                                                   │
 │  ┌─────────────────────────────────────────────────────────────┐   │
-│  │ Lisbon Downtown Relay                                        │   │
+│  │ Lisbon Downtown Station                                        │   │
 │  └─────────────────────────────────────────────────────────────┘   │
 │                                                                     │
 │  Your Callsign *                                                    │